 Whether you hear it firsthand or read it online, it doesn’t change the fact that your restaurant will receive negative feedback from time to time.
 You also have a choice about how to use that feedback.
 It can make you bitter, or it can make you better.

-To help you manage common restaurant complaints and solutions, we’re tackling 8 of the most prevalent gripes about food, service, and atmosphere:
+To help you manage common restaurant complaints and solutions, we’re tackling 8 of the most prevalent gripes about food, service, and atmosphere.
+The common restaurant complaints list includes:

 Restaurant Customer Complaints About Food